 Protest can lead to changes in corporate practices.
-Mine level patterns of expansion may respond to protest, delaying moves into areas that elicit most resistance, and expanding instead on other fronts.
-Protest or the anticipation of protest has also led companies to increase investment in environmental technologies and corporate social responsibility programmes, even if this is with a view to weakening social organizations.
+Mine-level patterns of expansion may respond to protest, delaying moves into areas that elicit most resistance, and expanding instead on other fronts.
+Protest or the anticipation of protest has also led companies to increase investment in environmental technologies and corporate social responsibility programmes, even if this might be with a view to weakening social mobilization.
 How far any of these changes occur in practice depends, of course, on many factors, of which we note two.
-First, the relative cohesion of protest - in the presence of fractured and fragile movements, mining companies can be expected to do far less.
-Second is the issue of corporate culture and the varying styles and capacities that characterize different companies.
+The first is the relative cohesion of protest - in the presence of fractured and fragile movements, mining companies can be expected to do far less.
+The second is the issue of corporate culture and the varying styles and capacities that characterize different companies.
 This is a theme on which little is known, though it is clear that not all mining companies are the same (Jenkins and Yakovleva, 2006).
-Smaller scale junior companies operating with shorter term horizons are far less likely to adapt their practices.
-Some larger scale companies are also inclined to do little - think again of La Oroya.
+Smaller-scale junior companies operating with shorter-term horizons are far less likely to adapt their practices.
+Some larger-scale companies are also inclined to do little think again of La Oroya.
 But certain larger transnational companies have shown some inclination to adapt their practices, have recognized that poor reputation can genuinely weaken their business prospects and have sought to enhance their contributions to local development by increasing local investment, hiring more labour, and seeking negotiated settlements (Thorp, 2008).

-While ambivalence characterizes the response of many local populations to mining, there have been some cases of more or less unified opposition and in where such protest has emerged early on in the exploration phase it has occasionally stopped mining expansion altogether - meaning that territories continue to be primarily agrarian.
+While ambivalence characterizes the response of many local populations to mining, there have been some cases of more or less unified opposition, and where such protest has emerged early on in the exploration phase, it has occasionally stopped mining expansion altogether - meaning that territories continue to be primarily agrarian.
 Some experiences have involved referenda organized by citizens and local organizations in order to gauge and project the balance of community opinion regarding mining.
-The emblematic cases here are Tambogrande, Huancabamba and Ayabaca in Piura, Perú; Esquel, Argentina; Cotacachi in Ecuador;, and Sipacapa/San Marcos, Guatemala (see Haarstad and Fløysand, 2007; Bebbington and Burneo, 2007; Bebbington et al., forthcoming).
-Though they are few in number, such cases have assumed great political and symbolic value in the world of activism, because they offer evidence that mining can be stopped.
+The emblematic cases here are Tambogrande, Huancabamba and Ayabaca in Piura, Perú; Esquel, Argentina; Cotacachi in Ecuador; and Sipacapa/San Marcos, Guatemala (see